Felspar/test/README.md

 }
 ```

+## CMake integration

-To use add it as a sub-directory in your project and then just use `add_subdirectory`, or use:
+To use, add it as a sub-directory in your project and then just `add_subdirectory`, or use:

 ```cmake
 include(FetchContent)